elastic/apm/specs/agents/tracing-distributed-tracing.md

 headers, they should be propagated throughout the transaction and mutated as specified above before being set on outgoing requests.

+There is an edge case where `tracestate` is present but blank `""` - in this case, we should not propagate the tracestate header.
+Propagating the header in this case can cause downstream receivers of requests from the monitored application to error if they are excessively sensitive to blank values (blank values are within spec, but still unexpected)

 The `span-id` part of the `traceparent` header should be the `id` of the span representing the outgoing request.
 If (and only if) that span is not sampled, the `span-id` may instead be the `id` of the current transaction.